wjohnsto/simple-site/README.md

 Are you looking to build a website that is easily updatable/maintainable?
 Do you hate Wordpress and other bloated website platforms?
 Do you understand that simple websites do not require the use of a SPA framework?
 Do you still want to needlessly optimize your site to the nth degree, and get a 100 on [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/)?
 Well this is the project for you.

+You can see a working demo of this project [here](https://simple-website-demo.herokuapp.com/).

 ## Getting Started

 So you're ready to build an awesome new website.
 Good, this is the place to be.
 This project helps you setup a site using Bootstrap 4, TypeScript, SASS, Handlebars, NodeJS/Express, Markdown, and a few optimizations for serving webp, AMP, bundling js/css, inlining js/css, and helping with SEO/Structured Data.